DimWebDev/thought-to-note-lite-be/README.md

 ---

+>[INFO]
+> For a comprehensive overview of how the Thought-to-Note Lite system works, including both backend and frontend components, please refer to the Central Documentation.
+This central guide explains the system architecture, setup, interaction, and testing in detail.
+To explore the frontend client, which interacts with this backend API, visit the [Frontnd Repository](https://github.com/DimWebDev/thought-to-note-lite-fe/tree/develop)

 ## Overview

 This project serves as the backend for the Thought-to-Note Lite application, built using Spring Boot.
 It acts as a core microservice, providing an API that manages note-related data and business logic.
 The backend uses PostgreSQL as the database, managed via Docker Compose, to ensure consistency and scalability.

 The frontend of the Thought-to-Note Lite application is a React client, which communicates with this backend through RESTful API calls.
 Together, the frontend and backend offer a complete solution for managing and storing user notes, providing a seamless user experience.

 ## Quick Start Guide

 Follow these steps to quickly set up and run the Thought-to-Note Lite backend on your local machine.